architech-boards/documentation-template/source/qt_creator.rst

 Build image with qt
 -------------------

 1. With HOB or bitbake build an image with Qt libreries.
-To see how to do this, refer to :ref:`howToUseHOB` and/or :ref:`howToUsePoky` Chapters.
+To see how to do this, refer to :ref:`howToUseHOB` and/or :ref:`bitbake_label` Chapters.

 2. Once the image has been built uncompress in the sysroot folder in target board and in "@board-alias@/sysroot".